taw00/manuscript-css/README.md

 ### Step 3 - Preview the manuscript

-- Method 1 - in-app: This can done natively with Joplin, VSCodium/VSCode, or
+- Method 1 - in-app: This can done natively with Joplin, Ghostwriter, or VSCodium/VSCode
-  Apostrophe
 - Method 2 - in-browser: This is done using a Chrome-based browser and the *Markdown Viewer* extension.
 Or by viewing an exported HTML document with the browser.